1287Apiyo/1287Apiyo/README.md

 # Hi there! 😙 I'm Apiyo
-A passionate software developer from Kenya
+A software developer

 👨‍💻 All of my projects are available at **[GitHub](https://github.com/1287Apiyo/)**